gammasoft71/xtd/docs/internal/class_organization.md

 ## PRO

 * More concise
-* In a big cllass with a lot of people and a lot of documents, you can see the type of access.
+* In a big class with a lot of people and a lot of documents, you can see the type of access.

 ## CON